onlyargon/resume/README.md

 1. Change the `Section`, `SkillSection` and `CvLinks` objects according to you.
 1. Also you can change the **colors** as you like.
 1. Commit changes and use `github` pages for **static site hosting**
+1. If your resume turns out be so cool and you think you should share with the community make a **PR** 😉

 ---